sotamatsuoca/cloud-ops/README.md

 ## About Me
 - Background in enterprise system operation and data systems
 - Experience with Linux, SQL, automation, incident response
-- Familiarity with cloud platforms, Terraform, containers, CI/CD, and observability

 ---
 ## Repository Structure